Discover diverse dining at the city's new hub for cutting edge food experiences

 The Heineken Riverdeck is the place to be this summer.
 Kick back with a cold one and take in some of the best views in New York City while basking in the water-side breeze.

-NoHo Hospitality has opened a new brick-and-mortar location of Mister Dips on Pier 17 in Manhattan’s Seaport District, serving up griddle burgers, waffle fries, a list of playful dairy dips and much more.
+NoHo Hospitality has opened a new brick-and-mortar location of Mister Dips on Pier 17 at the Seaport, serving up griddle burgers, waffle fries, a list of playful dairy dips and much more.

 Momofuku’s Ssäm Bar is a New York Korean restaurant from Chef Eunjo Park.
 Inspired by the energy of New York and Jo’s background, the menu features smaller dishes like white pepper wings and smoked sweet-and-sour ribs, as well as larger items like a soy-marinated scallop kimbap and a sizzling skirt steak ssäm.
 The menu is rounded out with a list of fun cocktails like a spicy margarita made with Korean pepper–infused tequila and a peachy gin and tonic.